 6. Beef Contains Carnosine

-Another advantage of eating beef is that it provides an abundance of carnosine.
+Another potential advantage of eating beef is that it provides an abundance of carnosine.

 Carnosine (beta-analyl-L-histidine) is a compound created by the combination of the amino acids alanine and histidine.
 It is found throughout the body, and it has several important roles in human health.

 As beef is one of the highest sources of carnosine (containing about 50% more than poultry), this is another health benefit.